- Tuesdays: 12:10 -- 13:00. 1 George square, G8: Gaddum Lecture theatre.

 FEEDBACK: Assignment scores and comments on deduction of marks will be given for the project.
 Exercise theoretical problems and solutions will be given in class.
 Please attempt these as they are posted and use them to test your understanding and your precision in writing analytic answers.

-DRPS page of the course.
+DRPS page with official descriptor of the course.